 Raw materials network strengthens sites in North Rhine-Westphalia

-The tight network ensures that the NRW sites, which employ around 6,900 people, are even more efficient.
+The tight network ensures that the NRW sites, which employ around 6,450 people, are even more efficient.
 This is crucial, since almost 30 percent of Covestro's total global production capacity comes from Germany – a significant proportion of which from NRW.
-Conversely, this also means that the sites in Leverkusen, Dormagen and Krefeld-Uerdingen currently still account for a significant proportion of Group-wide Scope 1 and Scope 2 emissions.
-This is set to change as quickly as possible.
-That's because Covestro aims to be operationally climate-neutral by 2035.
-The company has therefore drawn up a clear roadmap for its NRW sites: The focus is on the use of 100 percent renewable electricity, the climate-neutral generation of steam and a significant increase in energy efficiency.
-In this way, growth and sustainability are to be linked even more closely in NRW.
+The sites in Leverkusen, Dormagen and Krefeld-Uerdingen currently still account for a significant proportion of the Group's greenhouse gas emissions.
+This should change as quickly as possible.

 1